 4. Consider Feedback

-What do other people think of this developer?
+What do other people think of this custom software developer?
 Have you had any comments from co-workers about their performance or thank-yous from clients or other internal staff?
 Collect software engineer feedback by looking back over the team chat and see if this person is supporting others or if they need a lot of support from their colleagues?
 This all helps to build a picture for a software engineering performance review.
+It would be best also to take advantage of software product discovery workshops to communicate with developers effectively

 5. Ask for a self-review